alanlivio/predict360user/README.md

   }
   ```

-## A note on maintainance
+## A note on maintenance

-This repository was born as part of UK EPSR SpheryStream project.
+This repository was born as part of the UK EPSR SpheryStream project.
 Its maintenance is limited by a research project's time and resources.
-Even if I would like to automate all 360 user prediction models, I do not have the time to maintain the whole body of automation that a well-maintained package deserves.
+Even if I want to automate all 360 user prediction models, I do not have the time to maintain the whole body of automation that a well-maintained package deserves.
 Any help is very welcome.
 Here is a quick guide to interacting with this repository:

-* If you find a bug, please open an issue, and I will fix it as soon as I can.
+* If you find a bug, please open an issue, and I will fix it as soon as possible.
-* If you want to request a new feature, please open an issue, and I will consider it as soon as I can.
+* If you want to request a new feature, please open an issue, and I will consider it as soon as possible.
 * If you want to contribute yourself, please open an issue first, we discuss the objective, plan a proposal, and open a pull request to act on it.

 If you would like to be involved further in the development of this repository, please get in touch with me directly: aguedes at ucl dot ac dot uk.